White County License Hearing Guide

 • Understand What You Can Challenge: Common challenges in ALR hearings include:

-• Lack of Reasonable Suspicion: Arguing that the officer did not have a valid reason to stop your vehicle.
+• Lack of Reasonable Suspicion: Arguing that the officer did not have a valid reason to stop you in the first place.

 Possible Outcomes

-• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes (work, school, medical appointments).
+• Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a limited or hardship license that allows you to drive for specific purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Georgia

-Even if your license is suspended, you may be eligible for a limited driving permit (also known as a hardship license) in Georgia.
-The eligibility requirements and restrictions vary depending on the circumstances of your case.
+Even if your license is suspended, you may be eligible for a limited driving permit, also known as a hardship license, in Georgia.
+The requirements vary depending on the circumstances of your case.

-• Enroll in and complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school).
+• You must enroll in and complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI School).

-• Install an ignition interlock device (IID) on your vehicle.
+• You may be required to install an ignition interlock device (IID) on your vehicle.

-• What You Can Drive For: A hardship license typically allows you to drive for essential purposes, such as:
+• What You Can Drive For: A limited driving permit typically allows you to drive only for the following purposes:

 Getting Your License Back